gsergey418/akademi/README.md

 ## Quick Start

-To get started with Akademi clone the repo and run make, a binary file will appear in the root of the project.
+To get started with Akademi you can download the binary for your platform from the [releases](https://github.com/gsergey418alt/akademi/releases) page.
+To build from source, clone the repo and run make, a binary file will appear in the root of the project.

 1. Clone the project.
 ```